Frequently Asked Questions

 adding more arguement towards

 extra heavy which is only available in black.
-Coloured bowls available in H only.
+DP coloured bowls are only available in heavy-weight.

 Q. Is the weight of an Xtra-heavy